George Mackenzie born approx. 1720 and died in 1780.

 He was promoted to Vice Admiral of the White.

-Mackenzie died.
-His widow was awarded a pension of £200 paid annually.
+He died in France.
+His widow, Ann, was awarded a pension of £200 paid annually.